I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

-So, it’s only noticeable when your subject is up close and some separation from the background.
+So, it’s only noticeable when your subject is up close and there is some separation from the background.

-When I’m close to the lens, it has a much easier time picking up on me and tracking, like when I pop back into the frame, and it catches me almost instantly and then tracks me into the edge.
+When I’m close to the lens, it has a much easier time picking up on me and tracking, like when I pop back into the frame, catching me almost instantly and then tracking me to the edge.

 So if you want to be a YouTube vlogger, the 16 to 35 is the quintessential vlogging lens.
 Every big YouTuber uses it because it’s so cinematic with that wide 2.8 aperture; it just looks so good.

-However, the weight of this lens is very noticeable, and your arm will get pretty tired pretty quickly because it is so heavy.
+However, the weight of this lens is very noticeable, and your arm will get tired quickly because it is so heavy.